 - Free domain: This means you have a blog that has the URL: www.xyz.blogspot.com Now, if that’s the case, you are in luck.
 You have the option to make the switch to HTTPS very easily.
 Check this tutorial and follow the steps exactly as mentioned: Switch to HTTPS

 - Custom domain: This means you are still on blogger but you’ve paid to get the ‘blogspot.com’ removed from the URL.
 So it may be www.xyzl.com.
-If this is the case, then, unfortunately, there is no option to make the switch to HTTPS.
-You’d have to move to self-hosted and then make the switch.
+If this is the case, then, follow this method: Switch to HTTPS on Blogger’s Custom Domain.

 On WordPress, you have the choice between WordPress.com and WordPress.org.
 Most bloggers start off on the free WordPress platform.
 For instance I started off as shailajav.wordpress.com.